-Primary activities include: organization of a minimum of 6 volunteer/ community impact events each year, open to all ULI Colorado members.
+Primary activities include the organization of a minimum of 6 volunteer/ community impact events each year, open to all ULI Colorado members.
 Partnering with other non-profit and charity organizations to connect ULI Colorado and its members to various community activities, beyond the work of ULI.
-Many events raise money to support important areas of work of other organization that ULI Supports.
+Many events raise money to support important areas of work of other organizations that ULI Supports.

 Partnership Forum Committee: